Peeragogy/Peeragogy.github.io/sphinx.md

 > 5PH1NX: 5tudent Peer Heuristic for 1Nformation Xchange - we think of
 > it as a “curiously trans-media” use case in peeragogical assessment.

-Over the last several decades technology has driven massive shifts in the way we communicate and collaborate.
-Information technology, socioeconomic trends, an increasingly complex and uncertain future, and school’s failed brand are contributing factors in an emerging discourse that seeks to align learning with our rapidly changing culture.
+Over the last several decades, technology has driven massive shifts in the way we communicate and collaborate.
+Information technology, socioeconomic trends, an increasingly complex and uncertain future, and the failure of our school system to adequately prepare students are contributing factors in an emerging discourse that seeks to align learning with our rapidly changing culture.

 Open Source Learning and Peeragogy, two emerging theoretical frameworks